ialbert/biostar-central/README.md

 The site generates the web interface from the interface specification file.
 Users can make selections in the web interface, these selections are then passed down into the script.

+The Biostar Engine was designed for processing large projects composed of tens/hundreds/thousands of files.
+We have made an effort to represent data in a simplified way.
+For example all files of a sequencing run may be represented as just one *single* data entry.
+Read more about the subject in the [Concepts and definitions][engine-concepts] page.

 More details on how the site works at:

+* [Concepts and definitions][engine-concepts]
 * [How to use the site?][engine-howto]
 * [What are recipes?][recipe-howto]

+[engine-concepts]: docs/engine-concepts.md
 [engine-howto]: docs/engine-howto.md
 [recipe-howto]: https://github.com/biostars/biostar-recipes/blob/master/docs/recipe-howto.md